cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

 **Tree Content**
-Non-Terminal Nodes

-Terminal Nodes - Terminal nodes in the tree are for each UGNT word.
-It includes attributes for:
+*Non-Terminal Nodes* - Non-terminal nodes in the tree are all the nodes above terminal nodes.

 * Cat - Category (UGNT Part of Speech)
 ```
 noun = noun